Service : Heart Function Service (East Berkshire)

 Is there any information for friends, family and carers?

-If you’re a family member/carer or you look after someone, there’s practical, financial, and emotional support available to you from a range of local communities and national organisations.
+If you’re a family member, carer, or you look after someone, there’s practical, financial, and emotional support available from a range of local communities and national organisations.

 How do I request an interpreter?

-We can provide language translation and interpretation support whenever you visit or contact us.
+We can provide language translation and interpretation support.

 Tell our staff which language you prefer to use, and we will make sure the right communication support is in place for your assessment and treatment.
 Please let us know as early as possible so we can ensure the appropriate translation or interpreting support is available.